Tag: time with God

 What is one thing you think of when it comes to Summer?
 How about a Summer trip or vacation?
 Today is the first day of Summer.
 Today is also National Seashell Day, in of trips to the ocean being the summer trip that many people take.

 The seashell actually has a place in the Christian world, too.
-If you are familiar with Lutheran, Episcopal/Anglican, and Roman Catholic baptism traditions, it is not uncommon for the priest to pour water over an infant 3 times using a seashell invoking, “In the of the (pour 1), and in the (pour 2), and in the Spirit (pour 3).”
+If you are familiar with Lutheran, Episcopal/Anglican, and Roman Catholic traditions, it is not uncommon for the priest to pour water over an infant 3 times using a seashell invoking, “In the name of the (pour 1), and in the Son (pour 2), and in the Holy (pour 3).”

 Where and how the seashell (in particular the Scallop seashell) was tied to baptism is tied to 2 men.
 The first would be St James the Greater who supposedly used the seashell to beg for alms on his pilgrimage, allowing even the poorest person to feel generous and able to give.
 How this exactly would have gotten tied to baptism is a mystery, so is unlikely.